How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Mowing Grass

-Keep the turf higher than 3 inches before mowing can occur.
-Lawns maintained at height of 3 inches or more will promote deeper root growth for the cooler weather conditions.
+Keep the turf higher than 3 inches before mowing.
+Lawns maintained at a height of 3 inches or more will promote deeper root growth in cooler weather conditions.

-If weather conditions are consistently cool then mowing will need to be reduced to no more than once a month or ceased for warm-seasoned lawns.
+If weather conditions are consistently cool, mowing will need to be reduced to no more than once a month or ceased for warm-seasoned lawns.
 Usually, early November is the best time frame to cease mowing activity for warm-seasoned grasses.
-When weather stays warm or higher than 50 degrees Fahrenheit then cool-seasoned grasses will need to be reduced to once a month.
+When the weather stays warm or higher than 50 degrees Fahrenheit, cool-seasoned grasses must be reduced to once a month.
 This mowing schedule may also be seen as early November.

-A good rule to remember is that turf covered in snow or ice should not be mowed as the blades cannot cut the turf.
+A good rule to remember is that turf covered in snow or ice should not be mowed, as the blades cannot cut it.

 Aerate Lawns to End of September